-3. 5 H. Biological sampling of catches: composition by age and by length and I. Other biological sampling and by other Member States flagged vessels.
-Information on the Danish and the total EC TAC is given for 2003
+3.4 H. Biological sampling of catches: composition by age and by length and I. Other biological sampling

-The Data Directive gives the instructions that biological sampling must be performed in order to evaluate the composition in length and where appropriate in age of landings for all stocks specified in Appendix of the Data Directive and for some species also other biological samplings.
+The Data Directive gives the instructions that biological sampling must be performed in order to evaluate the composition in length and where appropriate in age of landings for all stocks specified in Appendix XV and Appendix XII respectively in the Data Directive and for some species also other biological samplings as specified in Appendix XVI.